MemaroX/Mema-OS/README.md

 # Menari OS

-A simple hobby operating system project, built from scratch to understand the fundamentals of OS development.
+A simple hobby operating system project, built from scratch to understand the fundamentals of OS development and limit-test a graduation student capabilites.

 ## Features